 There's not much work to do.
 HTTP/2 protocol is seamlessly integrated into NSURL Session API.

 If you are already using NSURL Session in your code, your apps and OS X programs will get this functionality automatically.

 You will not need to write any new code or provide any additional configuration to turn it on.

 Let's take a look at the source code example.

 This source code looks exactly like the code you guys already have in your apps.

 You see, there's no difference, no new configuration flags.
+It just works.